-- A senior member of staff from HR. - A senior clinician from the same speciality as the Practitioner from another NHS employer.
+- A senior member of staff from the People Directorate. - A senior clinician from the same speciality as the Practitioner from another NHS employer.
 In the event this clinician cannot advise on the appropriate level of competence then a Practitioner from another NHS employer of the same grade as the Practitioner in question should be asked to advise.